DidiDigits/RFLAB_GPIB-UNO/Python/Readme.md

 ---
 ### 2. initialize_instrument.py
 This function was created to initialize the instrument connection, regardless of whether you choose to work with pyVISA or pySerial.
 The function returns either a VISA or serial connection to the instrument, first attempting to connect via a conventional GPIB-USB adapter with pyVISA.
-If this connection fails, it defaults to establishing a connection via GPIB-UNO.This code was created to initialize the instrument connection regardless of which method you choose to work with (pyVisa or pySerial).
+If this connection fails, it defaults to establishing a connection via GPIB-UNO.

+IMPORTANT: The serial, pyserial and pyVISA are required dependencies.

 ---